Girls Rule Cofounder & Program Creator

 Dena Patton, GRF Cofounder & Program Creator

-Through impactful workshops, summer camps, and afterschool programs, the foundation provides girls with the tools to thrive in life and step confidently into their potential as tomorrow’s leaders.
-Whether I’m coaching top executives or inspiring teenage girls, I am dedicated to helping individuals embrace their greatness, unlock their potential, and create a ripple effect of leadership and empowerment in their communities and beyond.
+Through impactful Summits, summer camps, and afterschool programs, Girls Rule Foundation provides girls with the tools to thrive in life and step confidently into their potential as tomorrow’s leaders.

-A few words from our founders:
+A few words from our past co-founders:

 Laura Anderson (deceased) – As a high school student I was blessed with so many amazing opportunities and mentors and I saw a shift in focus and resources going to disciplinary programs instead of leadership and self-development.
 This was just not “ok” with me and I made a commitment to create experiences that would give teens a strong belief in themselves and their ability to fulfill their dreams.
 The Girls Rule!
 Foundation is a fulfillment of my dream and I hope it gives young women the knowingness and skills to experience their unique power and grace.
-Donate to the Laura Anderson Scholarship Fund here.

 Stephanie Millner – The Foundation to me is a stepping stone in the journey of life.
 I believe a dream is reality that hasn’t yet met the right tools.
 My hope for the Foundation is to provide the right tools for girls to love themselves, enjoy life and live their dreams.
 As a teen, I was fortunate enough to have mentors that encouraged me.
 I want to offer this same support so that any young woman willing to believe in themselves will have the same opportunities for self-discovery and achievement as I was given.